Chicago property taxes may skyrocket, but you can appeal

 CHICAGO (WLS) --It's likely your property taxes will be going up.
 Some Chicago homeowners have received their assessment letters and are seeing increases ranging from 6 up to 60 percent.

-But the I-Team found how you can fight those increases.
+But the I-Team found out how you can fight those increases.

 North Center homeowner and realtor Maribel Selva's most recent annual property tax bill was almost $10,000.
-She just received a news assessment letter with a steep increase.
+She just received a new assessment letter with a steep increase.

 "Thirty-eight-point-eight percent, that's a whopping number," Selva said.
-"How do you justify this, and what happens to the bigger picture of our community?
+"How do you justify this?
+And what happens to the bigger picture of our community?
 What about the people who have to leave because of the tax increase?"

-Lakeview and Rogers Park Townships were the first to get the reassessment letters and the increases are as big as 60 percent.
+Lakeview and Rogers Park townships were the first to get the reassessment letters, and the increases are as big as 60 percent.

-"If the density is not here and people are not looking to move into our neighborhood because everything is so pricey then it affects us in every way.
+"If the density is not here and people are not looking to move into our neighborhood because everything is so pricey, then it affects us in every way.
 There are just no winners," Selva said.

-Reassessments are done every three years, and are based on the previous three years of sales activity and market for similar homes in that particular neighborhood.
-This year, 2018, is a reassessment year for all of Chicago, so homeowners will receive and notices from the Cook County Assessor's Office.
-But that notice is not the final decision.
+Reassessments are done every three years and are based on the previous three years of sales activity and market for similar homes in that particular neighborhood.
+This year, 2018, is a reassessment year for all of Chicago, so homeowners will receive notices from the Cook County Assessor's Office.

 "The appeal process is designed to fine tune assessments when appropriate, which we are happy to consider," said Tom Shaer with the Cook County Assessor's Office.

-Tax attorney William Saranow walked The I-Team through the appeals process.
+Real estate tax attorney William Saranow walked the I-Team through the appeals process.

-The Assessor's Office said most property owners file themselves, but you can hire an attorney.
+The assessor's office said most property owners file themselves, but you can hire an attorney.
 Most attorneys charge a contingency fee, based on the first year's savings.
 Some have an upfront fee.

-Saranow said that if an appeal doesn't lower your taxes there are more options.
+Saranow said that if an appeal doesn't lower your taxes, there are more options.
 You can appeal at the Cook County Board of Review, a separate agency from the assessor.
 If that doesn't work, there's a third option.

-"If they are not satisfied at the board level then they can take the step to file at the Property Tax Appeal Board in Springfield at the administrative level, or they can file at the Circuit Court of Cook County.
+"If they are not satisfied at the board level, then they can take the step to file at the Property Tax Appeal Board in Springfield at the administrative level, or they can file at the Circuit Court of Cook County.
 That is more litigious, that process has a filing fee involved, so I would recommend to file at the Property Tax Appeal Board if they are still not satisfied; that's all free.
-There is no filing fees at the Assessor's Office, at the Board of Review and the Property Tax Appeals board," Saranow said.
+There is no filing fee at the assessor's office, at the board of review and the property tax appeals board," Saranow said.

 If your appeal successfully lowers your taxes, you'll see that when you get your second property tax installment.

 Your assessment is mostly based on the market value of your home.
 You can research recent sales of similar homes in your neighborhood and use that data to argue your point for a lower assessment.
-The Assessor's Office says that 51 percent of residential appeals are successful.
+The assessor's office says that 51 percent of residential appeals are successful.

 If you are successful in one of your appeals, the reduction will be reflected on the second-installment tax bills to be mailed in the summer of 2019.